thepanacealab/SMMT/data_acquisition/README.md

 ```

  ### Output:
+You will get two output files:
 1. A JSON file which contains all the fields mentioned above (per tweet)
 1. A CSV file which contains all the fields mentioned above (per tweet)

- You will get two output files:
+Note that you still need to 'hydrate' these identifiers to get the full proper json object.
+This file can either be hydrated with Twarc or use the get_metadata.py utility for this purpose.

 **get_metadata.py** This utility will take a file which meets the following requirements: